Aebestach/KSP.Stock.RSS.Principia.SSOCalculator/README.md

 ## Warning
-1. This tool does not take into account whether the orbit composed of the inclination and eccentricity you entered is below a safe value, and you need to verify it in the game.
+1. This tool does not take into account whether the orbit composed of the altitude and eccentricity you entered is below a safe value, and you need to verify it in the game.

 ## Credits